Lavender Garden Cameron Highlands

 • Tacky decorations

-How To Get To Lavender Garden (Besides Driving Here On Your Own)
+How To Get To Here (Besides Driving Here On Your Own)

-f you’re looking for a way to get to this place (and other attractions in Cameron Highlands) without having to worry about parking, consider going for a private tour!
+If you’re looking for a way to get to this place (and other attractions) without having to worry about parking, consider going for a private tour!

-RayTheTour have tour packages for Ipoh too that include free pick-up and drop-off at your Ipoh hotel or the Ipoh Airport if you take a tour on the same day!
+RayTheTour has tour packages for Ipoh too that include free pick-up and drop-off at your Ipoh hotel or the Ipoh Airport if you take a tour on the same day!

 Message them for more details on WhatsApp.